This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 - Arrange chicken on a baking sheet, season well with salt and place in the fridge - uncovered - for one hour.

-- In one large bowl, whisk together eggs and buttermilk, set aside.
+- In one large mixing bowl, whisk together eggs and buttermilk, set aside.

 - In a separate large bowl, whisk together dry ingredients until well combined.
 Lightly dredge all rested chicken in flour mixture, shaking excess flour mixture back into the bowl.